ELECTRIC REGULATION IN DELAWARE

 - On July 2, 2013, the Commission issued Order No. 8403 opening a docket to review the appropriate level of Delmarva Power & Light Company bill transparency, assigning Staff responsibility, identifying the proposed approach for Staff review, and setting periods for public notice and intervention.

 - If you wish to participate as a party in this proceeding, with the right to present evidence and be heard by counsel, you must file a petition to intervene under Rule 21 of the Commission's Rules of Practice and Procedure.
-You must file that petition on or before Friday, August 9, 2013.
+The dealine for filing that petition was on or before Friday, August 9, 2013.
 Please see the public notice of intervention period for more information.

-- A Pre-Hearing Conference will held on Tuesday, October 22, 2013 at 9:30 am in the Public Service Commission Hearing Room.
+- A Pre-Hearing Conference was held on Tuesday, October 22, 2013 at 9:30 am in the Public Service Commission Hearing Room.
 Please see the agenda for more information.

 - PSC Docket No. 13-152 (Filed April 16, 2013) - On April 16, 2013 the PSC Staff filed a Motion requesting a docket be opened for the purpose of investigating Delmarva Power & Light's investment levels for its electrical distribution infrastructure.